 It’s necessary to understand the importance of registries and how they make sense out of large volumes of disparate healthcare data to measurably improve care and advance research.
-Let’s start with the basics.

-What is a Clinical Data Registry?
+What Is a Clinical Data Registry?

 Specifically, registries use observational study methods to collect and harmonize data about the treatment, outcomes, and well-being of patients who receive care over time.
 They aggregate large data sets and analyze trends or patterns in treatments and outcomes.1